 To the pile mass, sesame oil is applied.
 Cow urine is heated to lukewarm.
 The patient is made to take sitz bath in the cow urine for 5 – 10 minutes.
 Due to astringent properties of cow urine, it reduces pain, itching and size of the pile mass.
 (Charaka Samhita Chikitsa Sthana 14th chapter).

 Cow urine gargle for sore throat:

 Cow urine can be used as a gargle in case of sore throat.

-But for this usage, you need to be tolerant of cow urine smell.
+But for this usage, you need to be tolerant to the smell of cow urine.

 For gargling, it is best to use cow urine distillate (Gomutra arka / Godhan Ark) rather than fresh cow urine.

 Take one tablespoon of Gomutra ark.
 Heat it just above lukewarm temperature.

 Add a tablespoon of honey to it.

 Add a pinch (half to 1 gram) of turmeric powder to it.